-ANRP Internship Program is an academic, service-designated course to help students obtain policy-related internships in Washington, D.C.; Austin, Texas; and in Rome, Italy.
+The ANRP Internship Program helps students from the College of Agriculture & Life Sciences obtain policy-related internships in Washington, D.C.; Austin, Texas; and in Rome, Italy.
 Students may engage in internships in a variety of settings which match their academic goals.

-As a result of participating in the program, interns will:
+As a result of participating in the program, ANRP interns will:

-- Develop skills and competencies for specific professions, to explore career interests, and to form networks.
+- Develop professionally relevant competencies and relationships, explore career interests, and form networks.

-- Evaluate and apply knowledge gained from academic coursework and examine firsthand how theories learned in the classroom impact society and the world.
+- Evaluate and apply knowledge gained from academic coursework while examining firsthand how theories learned in the classroom impact society and the world.